jlpteaching/dinocpu-sq20/assignments/assignment-1.md

 You only need to implement the *R-type* instructions, not all RISC-V instructions, on this lab assignment.

 **Hint 2**: The control unit as provided is *completely empty* and has `false` or 0 on every output.
-*You do not need to use the control unit for this assignment!*
+*You do not need to use the control unit for this lab assignment!*

 # Part III: Implement the ADD instruction